Skip to main content

 Making Health Decisions as a Cancer Caregiver

-The cancer care team will always discuss major health decisions with the patient if the patient can think clearly and share their thoughts.
-The patient’s decisions will be followed as long as they don’t create safety issues.
+The cancer care team will always discuss major health decisions with the patient if they can think clearly and share their thoughts.
+A patient’s decisions will be carried out as long as they are safe and don’t cause problems.

 How do I know what the patient wants?